 Bruxism is a serious dental health condition.
 Grinding your teeth can create tiny lesions on your tooth enamel.
 Even though enamel is harder than platinum, this outer surface will begin to erode with severe grinding pressure over extended periods.
 Sufferers of bruxism wear down their enamel by clenching their jaw during the day, and subconsciously grating their teeth together during sleep.
+The cause of tooth grinding is under debate in the dental profession but there are more accepted theories.

 How is teeth grinding harmful to my health?